 The Park and Ride Shuttle Service unit provides friendly, free shuttle service for faculty, staff and students.

-The passenger count shows the reduction usage due to the reduction in hours for the service due to COVID and the cancellation of in person classes during the spring semester for fiscal year 2019-2020.
+The passenger count shows the reduction usage due to the reduction in hours for the service due to COVID and the reduced student enrollment.

-• Continue the service in the fall.
+Continue the service in the fall.